-A phrase that, due to it's constant repetition (because you had to try everything, just in case), drove players mad.
+A phrase that, due to its constant repetition (because you had to try everything, just in case), drove players mad.
+The fact that the volume of this phrase seemed much louder than other dialogue did not help.
 In Discworld Noir, Lewton says "I resisted the temptation to say 'That doesn't work'".
 Noir specifically had the creators work as much as possible to avoid this aspect of the trope; practically every combination has a specific line describing it.

 Simon the Sorcerer had a few of these lines, depending on the objects you wanted to use together.
 Use Crowbar on any person: "Very tempting and very illegal", pick up any person: "I prefer blondes", and eat anything not meant to be eaten: "That is not part of a balanced diet".

 It's interesting to note that, if you want to pick up a blond girl, you get a different response, usually something on the lines of "Not my type" or "She wouldn't like that".

 Pajama Sam: "I don't that'll work."
 "That's not gonna do me any good."
 And when you try to use a weapon-ish object (like a crowbar) on another object, he replies, "That would get me into trouble.".
 And against another character?
 "That wouldn't be very nice".